ykk136/klogg/DOCUMENTATION.md

 *klogg* keeps history of used search patterns and provides autocomplete for them.
 This history can be cleared from search text box context menu.
-Autocomplete is case sensitive if this option is selected for matching regular expression.
+Autocomplete is case-sensitive if this option is selected for matching regular expression.

-In addition to the filtered window, the match overview on the right hand side of the screen offers a view of the position of matches in the log file.
+In addition to the filtered window, the match overview on the right-hand side of the screen offers a view of the position of matches in the log file.
 Matches are showed as small red lines.